Massive NYC power outage slows midtown Manhattan to a crawl, cripples subways

 — Con Edison (@ConEdison) July 13, 2019

-As of late Saturday evening, the company’s live outage map indicated some 644 outages affecting more than 41,000 customers.
+As of late Saturday evening, the company’s live outage map indicated some 724 outages, affecting more than 45,000 customers and growing.

+New York Mayor Bill de Blasio said the outages were believed to be the result of a manhole fire earlier today.
+In an interview with NY1, he was quick to shoot down speculation that the disruption was due to terrorism or another nefarious act.

-Pictures and videos on social media showed befuddled crowds snaking along Manhattan sidewalks as the hashtag #blackout trended on Twitter.
+Pictures and videos on social media showed befuddled crowds snaking along dark Manhattan sidewalks as the hashtag #blackout trended on Twitter.

 This story is developing…